Are you looking to host your blog? Overwhelmed by all the different blog hosting services?

 How to Choose the Best Blog Hosting

 This makes it essential to choose a reliable blog hosting service that offers maximum uptime.
-Anything below 99.9% uptime guarantee is unreliable.
+Anything below a 99.9% uptime guarantee is unreliable.

-There are lots of ways to conduct a due diligence about the uptime guarantee of your hosting server, like conducting a speed test.
+There are lots of ways to conduct due diligence about the uptime guarantee of your hosting server, like conducting a speed test.
 Now, this isn’t feasible if you’re in a hurry to start a blog.

-To make it easy for you to analyze whether the hosting provider you want to choose is reliable, we’ve created a test site on all major hosting providers and conducted some speed tests using different tools.
+To make it easy for you to analyze whether the hosting provider you want to choose is reliable, we’ve created a test site on all the major hosting providers and conducted some speed tests using different tools.

-Nearly, half of your visitors expect your blog to load in just 2 minutes.
+Nearly half of your visitors expect your blog to load in just 2 minutes.
 Even worse, most of your readers will abandon your blog if it takes more than 3 seconds to load.

-Due to the increasing popularity of WordPress, almost every web hosting companies provide you with easy 1-click install options for WordPress and other website scripts like Joomla and Drupal.
+Due to the increasing popularity of WordPress, almost every website hosting company provides you with easy 1-click install options for WordPress and other website scripts like Joomla and Drupal.

 - Number of domains: Generally speaking, the hosting plans are classified on the basis of the number of domains you’re allowed to use.
 Understand how many blogs you want to host on your account and choose the right hosting provider that offers the most affordable hosting plan for your needs.

 - Disk space and bandwidth: Shared hosting plans often come with unlimited disk space and bandwidth.
-While hosting companies often advertise that you get unlimited resources for your site, the reality is that you still have usage restrictions.
+While hosting companies often advertise that you get unlimited resources for your site, the reality is that you’ll still have usage restrictions.
 When running a blog, you’re required to be compliant with the Terms of Services of your hosting company.

 - Free offers: Take a look at what comes free with your hosting account.
-For example, you may get free blog files, domain and database transfers.
+For example, you may get free blog files, domain, and database transfers.
 Some providers also offer free Google AdWords and Bing credits to promote your new blog.

-Support is typically offered via 3 options: phone, ticket based email, and live chat.
+Support is typically offered via 3 options: phone, ticket-based email, and live chat.
 Although 24/7 support is a standard hosting feature, it’s in your best interest to check whether your hosting provider of choice offers free support throughout the day using these 3 options.

-For example, Bluehost doesn’t offer ticket based support in an effort to focus more on providing personal and direct support through phone or chat.
+For example, Bluehost doesn’t offer ticket-based support in an effort to focus more on providing personal and direct support through phone or chat.
 This can be intimidating to users who want to get assistance for advanced issues that may take a bit longer to resolve.

 Similarly, with DreamHost, Live Chat is also available only from 5 am to 10 pm PST and they don’t even offer free phone support for shared hosting.
 If you need assistance via phone, you’ll have to purchase the phone support addon separately.

-You can find helpful articles, guides and how-tos that provide answers to all your questions regarding your web hosting account.
+You can find helpful articles, guides, and how-tos that provide answers to all your questions regarding your web hosting account.

-Some hosting companies, like A2Hosting, even offer anytime money back guarantee that enables you to get a pro-rated refund even after your trial period is over.
+Some hosting companies, like A2Hosting, even offer an anytime money back guarantee that enables you to get a pro-rated refund even after your trial period is over.

-Understand Different Hosting Options Available
+Understand the Different Hosting Options Available

-Free Blog Hosting:
+Free Blog Hosting Sites:

-- Monetization restrictions: A free platform like WordPress.com doesn’t allow you to monetize your blog with third-party ad platforms like Google AdSense.
+- Monetization restrictions: A free platform, like WordPress.com, doesn’t allow you to monetize your blog with third-party ad platforms like Google AdSense.

 Shared Blog Hosting

-While most shared hosting plans claim to offer unlimited bandwidth, the reality is that you’ll have usage restrictions and are required to adhere to their terms of service.
+While most shared hosting packages claim to offer unlimited bandwidth, the reality is that you’ll have usage restrictions and are required to adhere to their terms of service.
 However, in most cases, their disk space and bandwidth are sufficient enough for running a blog with low traffic volume.